qaalabs/DE5M4/docs/day3/docker.md

 !!! quote ""
     ![search for nginx](../img/nginx-edit-index.png)

-Replace the curent html code with this code:
+Replace the current html code with this code:

 ```html
 <!DOCTYPE html>